 Did you know that you must get permission before sending automated messages to a cell phone?
 You must also provide a way for customers to opt-out of your calls, text messages and emails.
 Check out federal and state laws before starting your campaign.

 Healthcare providers have different rules.
 On the one hand, opt-in requirements are more relaxed.
 The TCPA sees appointment reminders as part of medical treatment.
 So, in some cases, these do not require prior permission.
 That said, these same reminders constitute Protected Health Information (PHI).
 Because of this, they need more security.
-If you are a healthcare provider, you must consider HIPAA requirements as well.
+If you are a healthcare provider, you must consider HIPAA requirements as well when sending patient reminders.

 Rules for Email Patient Reminders